Ashley Judd biography

 Growing up in Kentucky, Ashley Judd's family was dirt-poor without the comforts of electricity, running water, or a telephone.
 While mom Naomi and sister Wynonna sang on the front porch, Ashley generally engrossed herself in her books, pretending to be various characters.

-In the summer of 1996, she appeared in A Time to Kill, opposite Samuel L. Jackson, Sandra Bullock and Matthew McConaughey.
+In the summer of 1996, she appeared in A Time to Kill , opposite Samuel L. Jackson, Sandra Bullock and Matthew McConaughey.
 Later that year, she starred opposite Luke Perry in Normal Life, for which she received critical acclaim.
-Also in 1996, Judd received an Emmy nomination and a Golden Globe nomination for her portrayal of Norma Jean in HBO's Norma Jean and Marilyn.
+Also in 1996, Ashley received an Emmy nomination and a Golden Globe nomination for her portrayal of Norma Jean in HBO's Norma Jean and Marilyn.

-She is marrried to Dario Franchitti, a race car driver.
+She was marrried to Dario Franchitti, a race car driver, but they divorced in 2013.

 Ashley Judd Filmography